nhsconnect/FHIR-NRLS-API/pages/overview/overview_behaviours.md

 The NRL does not take part in Record retrieval.
 The Pointers that is holds can be seen as signposts that show the way.
 Retrieval of referenced documents and records can be facilitated by the Spine Secure Proxy (SSP).

 Briefly, the SSP is a forward HTTP proxy which is used as a front-end to control and protect access to Provider IT systems that will be exposing Records in a standards compliant way.
 It provides a single security point for both authentication and authorisation for systems.
-Further detail how document/record retrieval can be facilitated by the SSP can be found on the [retrieval overview page](retrieval_overview.html).
+Further detail on how document/record retrieval can be facilitated by the SSP can be found on the [retrieval overview page](retrieval_overview.html).

 ## Auditing ##
 The NRL and the SSP will capture an audit trail for each request-response interaction that a client (Consumer or Provider) has with the system.
 Once captured the audit trail can be retrieved.